Controlling Client Access with ACL Profiles

 • An optional list of specific topics that you want to be excepted from the default subscribe-topic action.
 Topic exceptions must be made for SMF and MQTT topics syntax separately.

-For more information on setting subscribe-topic access control, refer to Configuring Topic Subscribe Permissions.
+For more information on setting subscribe-topic access control, see Configuring Topic Subscribe Permissions.

 There is no limit to the number of publish or subscription topic exceptions per ACL profile.
 However, there is a maximum of 40,000 exceptions (publish and subscription topic exceptions combined) allowed among all profiles.
 Also keep in mind that the more exceptions there are, the more difficult it is to comprehend and manage your topic access control configuration.